1. It’s not the lush whale population or the midnight sun. It’s that Iceland can trace their linage to the first settlers.

 – Scogaross and Seljalandfoss waterfall

-– Cross to the Rainbow Mountain.
+– Cross to the Rainbow Mountain

-– Thermal bath in natural stream.
+– Thermal bath in natural streams

 – Camp at Landmannalaugar